wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/consuming.md

 On the surface, this seems like a decent idea.
 What's wrong with it?
 The main problem is we haven't actually added any value.
 Instead, we've just created a proxy (or _facade_ or _pass-through_ depending on which phrase you like most) for the payments provider.
 This has the net effect of requiring that any consumer of this actor needs to be aware of the authorize-then-pay-with-valid-token order of operations of the payments provider contract.

-Put another way, any actor using this "facade" actor would use the exact same abstraction as the payments contract, so why shouldn't more business-appropriate actors just use the provider directly?
+Put another way, any actor using this "facade" actor would use the exact same abstraction as the payments contract, so why shouldn't business-appropriate actors just use the provider directly?

 That's _exactly_ what we think should happen.
 It can be **very** tempting to create an actor that thinly wraps a capability provider, especially for those of us who migrated up into the cloud by way of microservices, but we should stop and think about our [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html) first.

-### Using The Provider in the Right Business Context
+### Using the provider in the right business context

 Let's assume that we're working within our sample ecommerce application.
-We now have a `payments` capability provider, and we have decided _not_ to create a corresponding `payments` actor.
+We now have a payments capability provider, and we have decided _not_ to create a corresponding payments actor.

-One possible design with a better[^1] abstraction might be defining the business logic in a `shoppingcart` actor to invoke the payments capability provider in response to some stimulus requesting a "check out" operation.
+One possible design with a better[^1] abstraction might be defining the business logic in a shopping cart actor to invoke the payments capability provider, in response to some stimulus requesting a "check out" operation.

-We could design this actor to respond to an RPC-style operation called `Checkout` that could be invoked directly by another actor in the lattice, or we could expose an HTTP server operation that handles a `POST` to the `/cart/{cartId}/checkout` URL, or we could use a `wasmcloud:messaging` capability provider to deliver a message from a subscription that triggers the checkout operation.
+We could design this actor to respond to an RPC-style operation called "Checkout" that could be invoked directly by another actor in the lattice, or we could expose an HTTP server operation that handles a POST to the `/cart/{cartId}/checkout` URL, or we could use a `wasmcloud:messaging` capability provider to deliver a message from a subscription that triggers the checkout operation.

 For the sake of example, let's take a look at what it might look like to respond directly to a checkout operation via actor-to-actor RPC (this is non-compiling psuedocode):